sfkleach/scratch/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 (Causing rebase to be non-trivial.
-Now hack this - for squashing.)
+Now hack this - for squashing.
+Hacked again for reviewing the remote repo extension from Microsoft.)

 ### Markdown